Can Stationary Distributions of Scale-Invariant Neural Networks Be Described by the Thermodynamics of an Ideal Gas?: Additional results for neural networks

 In the fixed ELR case, we need to check that $\big(\frac{\partial S}{\partial \log \lambda}\big)_{\eta_{\eff}} = -\frac{d-1}{2}$, which is equivalent to $a_2 = -\frac{d - 1}{2}$, $2a_4 = 0$, and $a_5 = 0$.
 We report the coefficients divided by $\frac{d-1}{2}$ to evaluate their relative contribution to the derivative, i.e., we should get $\frac{a_2}{(d-1)/2} \approx -1$, $\frac{2a_4}{(d-1)/2} \approx 0$, and $\frac{a_5}{(d-1)/2} \approx 0$.

 In the fixed LR case, the Maxwell relation is

 which is equivalent to $a_1 - a_2 = \frac{d-1}{2}$, $2a_3 - a_5 = 0$, and $2a_4 - a_5 = 0$ (we check that $\frac{a_1-a_2}{(d-1)/2} \approx 1$, $\frac{2a_3 - a_5}{(d-1)/2} \approx 0$, and $\frac{2a_4 - a_5}{(d-1)/2} \approx 0$).
 The results of the numerical verification are summarized in Table~\ref{tab:maxwell}.
 For most training setups, the maximum relative error remains low (below $10\%$).
 Two notable exceptions occur in the ConvNet experiments on CIFAR-10 and CIFAR-100 with a fixed LR, where the discrepancies increase to $17.6\%$ and $23.3\%$, respectively.
 These higher errors appear near the boundaries of the hyperparameter ranges; when considering the average rather than the maximum error, the values drop to $6.1\%$ and $12.3\%$, indicating that the approximation is substantially more accurate in the interior of the ranges, where entropy is estimated more reliably.
 The larger error in the CIFAR-100 setting is also explained by the highly noisy entropy values observed in Figure~\ref{fig:app_convnet_lr}, which result in a lower coefficient of determination ($R^2 \approx 0.84$) and a less reliable entropy approximation.
+Another factor contributing to the error is the non-stationarity of the stochastic gradient noise.
+Since Assumption~\ref{asm:5} does not hold in practice, the Maxwell relations are only approximately satisfied.